shelleyolivia/learn-tutorials/mirror/03-create-post.md

 * Update handleSubmit in CreatePostForm with:
   * create JSON metadata file
   * make a request to created API endpoint using axios POST request and passing in data and address as data object
-* Write simple smart contract for NFT using solidity.
-Smart contract exposes createToken method which takes in Arweave transactionId
-* Write unit test for createToken functionality
-* Add createToken smart contract call to handleSubmit after successfull creation of entry on Arweave

 ## [Concept 1]

 ## [Concept 2, etc]